Michelle Woolley Sauter of One Coast Design in Raleigh, NC shares her thoughts on design.

 Michelle Woolley Sauter is an Interior Designer and Professional Artist based in Raleigh, NC

 I am often asked, ‘What is your design signature’?
 As a professional artist, I step into a client’s world to see a space for all of its design and lifestyle potential.
 Taking a wide view allows me to study the bones of a home and offer options to clients.
+I expalin to my clients that lighting, and it’s ability to imbue amazing hues to color-ways, is such a huge part of the equation.
 I follow the New Traditional design style and love to help create a dynamic space where modern and traditional play off each other.
-I make things come together organically in a stylish yet warm, interesting and livable way – which is something very different from a minimalist matchy-matchy hotel room look.
+I make things come together organically in a stylish yet warm, interesting and livable way – which is something very different from a minimalist, monochromatic and sterile look.
 In my work, there are layers of new and old.
 I prefer a design solution that is unique.
-It has to feel one of a kind, and it has to belong to the client.
+It has to feel one of a kind…and it has to belong to the client.

 “What are some tips for a seasonal refresh?”